m0lentum/molentum.github.io/content/about/_index.md

 {{ float_img(float="right", width=300, src="about/avatar.jpg", alt="Mole's self-portrait profile picture") }}

-Mikael Myyrä, perhaps more often known by his online alias MoleTrooper, is a professional programmer, university student majoring in computer science, and general nerdlord from Jyväskylä, Finland.
+Mikael Myyrä, known online as Molentum (a pun on his last name which translates to Mole), is a professional programmer, university student majoring in computer science, and general nerdlord from Jyväskylä, Finland.
 He has unreasonably high ambitions in all areas of his life, especially his hobbies.
 The most prominent of these are